practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 >
 ```

-..and copy file _libswipl.so.9_ from the source system to the target system, into a directory where it can be found automatically, like this for example: _sudo cp libswipl.so.9 /lib64_
+..and copy file _libswipl.so.9_ from the source system to the target system, into a directory where it can be found automatically, like this for example: _$ sudo cp libswipl.so.9 /lib64_

 This should work now: